zicat/tributary/doc/user_guide.md

 Tributary is a reliable, stateless, fault-tolerance service for efficiently collecting and moving huge amounts of records.
 It has a simple and flexible architecture based on streaming records flows.
 It is robust and fault tolerant.

-The duty of tributary is to provide records uploading network interface, ensure not to lost records and sink records to multi external systems, ensure not affect other sinks and sources when some external systems crash.
+The duty of tributary is to provide records uploading network interface, ensure records integrity and sink records to multi external systems, ensure not to affect other sinks and sources when some external systems crash.

 ## Architecture